PoorvikaGowda23/Multimodal-QA/README.md

 # Multimodal Document QA System 📑✨

-A Flask-based web application that processes documents (PDFs and images) and answers questions using text and image content.
+A Flask-based web application that processes documents (PDFs) and answers questions using text and image content.
 Supports text-based and voice-based queries with real-time responses, leveraging NLP and computer vision techniques.

 ## 🌟 Features